 GEORGIA NICK GALLERY

 11A Aviles St., St. Augustine, 806-3348.
-The artist-owned studio displays Nick’s sea and landscape photography, along with local work by oil painters, a mosaic artist, potter, photographer and author. georgianickgallery.com
+The artist-owned studio displays Georgia Nick’s sea and landscape photography, along with local work from oil painters, a mosaic artist, potter, photographer and author. georgianickgallery.com

 ISLAND ART ASSOCIATION

 177 Fourth Ave.
 N., Jax Beach, 435-3200.
-Javier Marín’s sculpture, classical and contemporary with a blend of Western Europe, Asia, pre-Hispanic Mesoamerican and modern Mexican civilization influences, is exhibited through April 26. jjohnsongallery.com
+A new exhibition of sculptures by Javier Marín opens with a reception held 6-8 p.m.
+Feb.
+22. Marín’s art is classical and contemporary with a blend of Western Europe, Asia, pre-Hispanic Mesoamerican and modern Mexican civilization influences. jjohnsongallery.com

 JACK MITCHELL GALLERY